DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-If your budget is tight, do not aim so low price-wise as to prevent yourself from upgrading the camera later – be sure that the camera you want does have a microphone input.
-If it doesn’t, then move one rung up the price ladder and look at the next equivalent camera to see if that one does.
+If your budget is tight, do not aim so low price-wise as to prevent yourself from upgrading the camera later – be sure that the camera you want does have a microphone input if it doesn’t, move one rung up the price ladder and look at the next equivalent camera to see if that one does.

-If you are already serious about recording audio and have professional microphones just waiting for a camera to be paired with, consider how you will want to connect them to your future camera.
+If you are already serious about recording audio and have professional microphones just waiting for a camera to be paired, consider how you will want to connect them to your future camera.

-If you plan to use an external audio recorder anyway, then this is less of a concern.
+This is less of a concern if you plan to use an external audio recorder anyway.
 But if you want to be able to run your heavy-duty phantom power microphone directly into your camera for synchronized sound, consider how.

-With a DSLR, this likely means purchasing an extra preamp box which allows for XLR microphone inputs and in turn connects to the camera.
+With a DSLR, this likely means purchasing an extra preamp box that allows for XLR microphone inputs and connects to the camera.

-Keep in mind that this will effectively increase your final costs for the camera purchase.
-If you decide on a camcorder, some heftier models will allow for direct XLR inputs straight out of the box.
+Remember that this will effectively increase your final costs for the camera purchase.
+If you decide on a camcorder, some heftier models will allow direct XLR inputs straight out of the box.

-While this will add to the final cost, it is not likely to cost as much as a pre-amp box.
+While this will add to the final cost, it will not likely cost as much as a pre-amp box.
 But audio technicians agree; if you have the time and money to record your audio separately with an external audio recorder, you should.